isaurav0/isaurav0.github.io/_posts/2020-04-14-Keep-servers-running-in-background.md

     And restart rsyslog again.
 And you will have logs saved in mylogfile.log.

-Personally, I prefer systemd over screen in case of setting up servers because services are more immune to unexpected circumstances and can be relied upon and we can make maximum use of central logging servers.
+Personally, I prefer systemd over screen in case of setting up servers because services are more immune to unexpected failures and can save us from headaches.
+Furthermore we can make maximum use of central logging server.